ratanakhek22/CS330SecurityLock/README.md

 Entering the sequence 807711 unlocks the system while entering 807714 locks it.
 The executable opens a GUI for this system and a command line can be used to run tests through a terminal.

+Project for CS 330

+Name: Sovannratana Khek

 # Set Up Process
+The program is 100% python3 (I ran it on version 3.10.6 to be specific), OS bieng Windows 11

 1. clone from GitHub to some directory

 for example using git bash (assuming you're in your desired folder)